hoytech/quadrable/README.md

 ### Commands

 In addition to the list of strands, a Quadrable proof includes a list of commands.
 These are instructions on how to process the strands.
-After running all the commands, then the root will be reconstructed and the proof verified (hopefully).
+After running all the commands the root will be reconstructed and (assuming it matches the trusted root) the proof is verified.

 Every command specifies a strand by its index in the strand list.
 After running a command this strand's depth will decrease by 1.